krystalan/AwesomeSEG/README.md

 ```

 ## Dataset - ROCStories Corpus
 Existing SEG works all utilizes **ROCStories Corpus** to evaluate performances of SEG model.
-Specifically, the **ROCStories Corpus** contains 98,162 five-sentence stories, in which the first four sentences is used as story context while the last sentence is regarded as story ending sentence.
+Specifically, the **ROCStories Corpus** contains 98,162 five-sentence stories, in which the first four sentences is used as story context while the last one is regarded as story ending sentence.

 ## Models
 | Paper | Conference/Journal | Citation Count | Code | Tags |